andhyalv/AndhyAlv.github.io/Healthcare.md

 f) The distribution of time spent in the hospital.

-g) A list of the top 3 medications ranked per age group
+g) A list of the top 3 medications ranked per age group.

 ### Dataset and tools
 The dataset could be found here: https://www.kaggle.com/code/iabhishekofficial/prediction-on-hospital-readmission/data?select=diabetic_data.csv